open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 #### Asynchronous instrument cardinality limits

-Views of asynchronous instruments SHOULD prefer the first-observed attributes in the callback when limiting cardinality, regardless of aggregation temporality.
+Aggregators of asynchronous instruments SHOULD prefer the first-observed attributes in the callback when limiting cardinality, regardless of temporality.

 ## Meter